Carlos Muñoz, Jr.

-Carlos Muñoz Jr. was born in the "segundo barrio" in El Paso, Texas, and raised in the barrios of East Los Angeles, California.
+Carlos Muñoz, Jr., was born in the "segundo barrio" in El Paso, Texas, and raised in the barrios of East Los Angeles, California.
 He is the son of poor Mexican immigrants.
-He overcame poverty to earn a PhD, become a prominent scholar and co-found Chicana/o and Ethnic Studies in higher education.
-He is Professor Emeritus in the Department of Ethnic Studies, at the University of California, Berkeley.
-His best-known work, Youth, Identity, Power: The Chicano Movement (1989, revised 2007) has become the classic study of the Movement.
+He overcame poverty to earn a Ph.D., and become a prominent scholar and pioneer in establishing Chicano and Ethnic Studies program in higher education.
+He is professor emeritus in the Department of Ethnic Studies at the University of California, Berkeley.
+His best-known work, Youth, Identity, Power: The Chicano Movement (1989, revised 2007) has become the classic study of the movement.

-Muñoz played a prominent leadership role in the founding of the Chicano Civil Rights Movement.
-In 1968, he was one of 13 civil rights activists indicted for "conspiracy" for their roles organizing of non-violent student protest against racial/ethnic educational inequality in the schools of East Los Angeles.
-Each faced 66 years in prison.
-It took two years for the high courts of California to decide they were innocent by virtue rights to freedom of speech guaranteed by the First Amendment to the US Constitution.
+Muñoz played a prominent leadership role in the founding of the Chicano civil rights movement.
+In 1968, he was one of thirteen civil rights activists indicted for conspiracy for organizing non-violent student protests against racial/ethnic educational inequality in the schools of East Los Angeles.
+Each faced sixty-six years in prison.
+It took two years for the high courts of California to decide they were protected from prosecution by the free speech clause of the First Amendment to the U.S. Constitution.

-Muñoz has served as a leading organizer for various multiracial coalitions, including the Faculty for Human Rights in Central America, Faculty Against Apartheid in South Africa, and The Rainbow Coalition.
+Since then, Muñoz has served as a leading organizer for various multiracial coalitions, including the Faculty for Human Rights in Central America, the Faculty Against Apartheid in South Africa, and the Rainbow Coalition.
 He co-founded the Institute for Multiracial Justice in San Francisco and Latinos Unidos, a grassroots community organization in Berkeley, California.
 He also co-founded the Families for Multicultural Education in Albany, California.

-Muñoz has strong family values and says his family has always been his "most cherished blessing".
-As the father of five children and grandfather of seven grandchildren, he has also been an outspoken critic of what he calls the "government's terrorist war" against Latino immigrant families.
+Muñoz has strong family values and says that his family has always been his "most cherished blessing."
+As the father of five children and grandfather of eight, he has been an outspoken critic of what he calls the "government's terrorist war" against Latino immigrant families.

-Muñoz advocates a new politics for the 21st century that is "inclusive of gender, race, ethnicity, class, sexuality, and disability … framed with a vision of an authentic multiracial and multiethnic democracy that will promote social justice, human rights, and peace at home and abroad".
-He believes it will take an arduous struggle to realize his vision, but he says, "The most important lesson I have learned in all the years that I have been marching for social justice, freedom, and peace, is that life is struggle, and struggle is life.
-What's most important, however, is to always know that victory is in the struggle".
+Muñoz advocates a new politics for the twenty-first century that is "inclusive of gender, race, ethnicity, class, sexuality, and disability … framed with a vision of an authentic multiracial and multiethnic democracy that will promote social justice, human rights, and peace at home and abroad."
+He believes it will take an arduous struggle to realize his vision, but, he says, "The most important lesson I have learned in all the years that I have been marching for social justice, freedom, and peace, is that life is struggle, and struggle is life.
+What's most important, however, is to always know that victory is in the struggle."